Foreword: BenQ ScreenBar

 In terms of equipment, the BenQ ScreenBar comes along without a lot of bells and whistles.
 There is no smart app control or other software connection.
 The ScreenBar is operated purely via the 4 touch sensor buttons.
 These are easy to reach and sufficiently marked.

-These are divided into one Dimming button, One Color temperature key, One Auto-dimming button and Power button, The change of color temperature is infinitely variable.
+These are divided into a dimming button, a color temperature button, an auto-dimming button and a switch-on button.
+The color temperature is changed continuously.
 The brightness can be adjusted manually in 15 steps.

 The auto-dimming function is implemented by the ambient light sensor.
 This automatically detects the lighting conditions and adjusts the lamp brightness to the ambient light.
-Unfortunately, the Auto Dimming function overwrites the selected color temperature.
+Unfortunately, the auto-dimming function overwrites the selected color temperature.
 At the same time, the color temperature is not adapted to the ambient light.
 Again, it is practical that the ScreenBar remembers the last used brightness and color temperature settings after switching it off and on again.

 A total of 45 bi-color SMD LEDs are arranged alternately over a length of 90 cm.
 The ScreenBar is able to generate a particularly warm light color (2700 Kelvin) but also a very cool light color (6500 Kelvin).
-The warm white light is especially suitable for the late evening hours, for example when you want to relax in front of the computer.
+The warm white light is particularly suitable for the later evening hours, for example when you want to relax in front of the computer.
 The cool light in turn promotes concentration and is suitable for the workplace.
-Unfortunately, RGB light does not produce the ScreenBar.
-This feature would have been interesting especially for gamers.
-The Color rendering index (CRI) BenQ only gives> 80.
+Unfortunately, the ScreenBar does not produce colored RGB light.
+This feature would have been of particular interest to gamers.
+BenQ only gives the color rendering index (CRI) as> 80.

-By unidirectional radiation of light, this falls down vertically on the image surface, without affecting the representation by reflections.
+Due to the unidirectional radiation of the light, it falls vertically down the image surface without affecting the representation through reflections.
 At the same time, the light does not fall into the viewer's field of vision, so that he is not dazzled.
 Mainly that which is one meter in front of the screen is illuminated.